ceramic-sf/quick-boi-source/bolq.md

 An environment can support the creation of knowledge if it has physical things, energy, and away to represent evidence.
 ```

-An environement can support an open ended stream of [explanatory knowledge](#explanatory-knowledge) if it has:
+An environment can support an open ended stream of [explanatory knowledge](#explanatory-knowledge) if it has:

 1. Matter
 2. Energy